bryantamayo1/NUWE-Dialog-design-system/README.md

 ```

 ## Stack
 React, Typescript, Vite, vitest and styled-components (all styles was created with styled-components because we take advantage the props to select a different state *warning*, *success* and *error*.
+I used Vite to better performance and using the necessary resources.

 ## License
 [MIT](https://opensource.org/licenses/MIT)